cds-snc/find-benefits-and-services/README.md

 # Find benefits and services

-This is the code for _Find benefits and services_, a product developed by VAC and CDS.
-The app is in beta and currently deployed at https://benefits-prestations.veterans.gc.ca.
-It is undergoing development and is not yet publicly released for use.
+This is generic version of _Find benefits and services_, a product developed by the Canadian Digital Service (CDS) and Veterans Affairs Canada (VAC).
+The generic version of the app is currently deployed [here](http://benefits-avantages.cds-snc.ca), and the VAC instance of the app is [here](https://benefits-avantages.veterans.gc.ca).

 To create your own instance of this service, first you will need to install Yarn: